jimporter/mettle/README.md

 Expectations (assertions) are created using composable matchers, allowing you to test complex things using a minimal set of core functions.

+#### Don't repeat yourself

+Tests can be parameterized by value and by type, allowing you to reuse the same tests with different preconditions.

 ## A Brief Example

 A picture is worth a thousand words, and code is probably worth a decent